ajolma/SpatialPlanner/design/README.md

 # Database structure

-Probably redundant data needed to speed up queries like "what tags are used together with tag x?".
+Probably redundant data needed to speed up queries like "which tags are used together with tag x?".

 user